 Measurements of VISIR sensitivities are based on observations of mid-infrared calibration standard stars (Cohen et al. 1999, AJ 117, 1864).
 In imaging mode, the stars are recorded using perpendicular chopping and nodding patterns with throws of 13"2.
 Calibrators are frequently observed during the night (§ 4.7).
 Flux and noise levels are extracted by multi-aperture photometry using the curve-of-growth method: the aperture used for all 4 beams in a given frame is the one for which the flux to noise ratio is the largest.
 By combining all 4 beams, the sensitivity in a given filter is defined as the limiting flux of a point-source detected with a S/N of 10 in one hour of on-source integration.
 This does not correspond to the S/N of the peak flux above the background, which depends much stronger on the achieved image quality.
+For details see the VISIR Pipeline User Manual3.
+The values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations since the re-commissioning of the instrument.
+A graphical compilation is presented in Fig. 6.

-$^{^{2}}$ With the old DRS detector, standards were also recorded using the intermediate field (0.076") and 8" chopping.
+$^{^2}$ With the old DRS detector, standards were also recorded using the intermediate field (0.076'') and 8'' chopping.